 Patients should consult their insurance provider for the latest COVID testing policies.

-Antibody testing is available at either of our 2 Manhattan locations by walk-in only during normal business hours.
+Antibody testing is available at any of our open locations by walk-in only during normal business hours.

 DISCLAIMER: Proof of antibodies is only one part of determining quarantine limitations.
 The CDC has no official policy regarding proof of antibodies and what that means for stay at home orders.
 Patients should follow the instruction of their State agencies and the CDC once released.